MohammedFellah/MohammedFellah/README.md

 <br />
 <br />

 Hi there, I'm **Mohammed FELLAH**, an **IT Architect & Blockchain Developer**, who loves building products on Ethereum blockchain.
 I’d love to combine my passion and lifelong journey in the field of technology.
-I'm committed to progressively providing solutions through Dapp, Defi, NFT, and smart contracts to the client as a tech professional.
-Courageous enough to transform my career from the financial industry to the Software industry.

   <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

 **Talking about Personal Stuffs:**

-- 🌱 I’m a fast learner as try to adopt a new tech in every month;
+- 🌱 I’m a fast learner, i try to adopt new techs constantly;
-- 🤔 My interests are with Understanding new Technologies and use them for Impactfull and Secure Projects;
+- 🤔 My interests are with Understanding new Technologies and use them for Impactfull projects;
 - 💼 I’m Master of Science with IT Diploma.
 - 📫 Please email via [fellahmohammed@icloud.com](fellahmohammed@icloud.com).
 - 📝 See my [Resume](https://www.linkedin.com/in/mohammedfellah/) to get more info.